pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.hbs.md

                   make test
     ```

   - Update the template to include labels that differentiate the pipelines.
-The configure the labels to differentiate between pipelines, as shown in the following example:
+Then configure the labels to differentiate between pipelines, as shown in the following example:

     ```
       selector: